JamesHDuffield/electric-sheep/README.md

 ![Github Workflow Status](https://img.shields.io/github/actions/workflow/status/jameshduffield/electric-sheep/fly.yml)
 ![Latest Commit](https://img.shields.io/github/last-commit/jameshduffield/electric-sheep)

 Voight-Kampff meets ChatGPT.
-Interview an android and make your verdict.
+A game where you interview an android and make your verdict on whether or not they are dangerous.

+Inspired by the Blade Runner and the board game [Inhuman Condition](https://www.robots.management/).

 ## Development